How To Build an Online Store in 2025: 8 Easy Steps

 https://www.ebay.com

 eBay, the famous auction site, has an instantly memorable domain name.
 Though your business won’t be as well known, you can still ensure your domain stands out with a catchy name.
-Keep it short, snappy, and easy to type out so users can find you.

-What if I already have a domain?
+What if I Already Have a Domain?

 If you already have a third-party domain name, you need to transfer it to the ecommerce builder you’re creating your online store with.